linhub15/hubertlin-site/_drafts/how-i-decoupled-microsoft-identity-core-from-my-app.md

 ---
 layout: posts
-title: How I Decoupled Microsoft Identity Core from my App
+title: How I Decoupled Microsoft Identity Core from .NET Core API
 date:
 comments: true
+categories:
-categories: development
+  - development
 ---

 During my quest to make my architecture "clean" there was a **HUGE** dependency that needed to be inverted: <u><em>Microsoft.AspNetCore.Identity</em></u>.
 Even though many applications require authentication, we still shouldn't be depending on any authentication frameworks.